JHUAPL/CodeCut/README.md

 ## The CodeCut Graph
 ![](img/graph-pic.png)

 CodeCut now has a graph option for viewing interactions / hierarchy of the modules within a binary.
 Add namespaces to the graph view by right clicking a function in the CodeCut Table and choosing **Add Namespace to Graph**.
-You can
+You can remove modules from the graph by right clicking and choosing **Show Namespaces in Graph Filter**.

 ## Limitations